Tashan (film): Critical response

 Tashan received mixed reviews from critics.
 In India, the film drew criticism for its screenplay and direction.
 Taran Adarsh of IndiaFM rated it 1.5 out of 5, calling it “one of the weakest films to come out of the Yash Raj banner.”
 Rajeev Masand from CNN-IBN described it as “a road movie going in all the wrong directions.”
 Conversely, Sanjay Ram awarded the film 3.5 out of 5, noting that despite flaws, the film remained “engaging and entertaining.”

 International reviews were comparatively more positive.
 Rachel Saltz of The New York Times described the film’s visual excess as fitting with its “tongue-in-cheek tone.”
 Frank Lovece of Film Journal International highlighted its “dry humor, cartoonishly violent set pieces,” and “gorgeously shot musical numbers.”
 Maitland McDonagh of TV Guide called it “a nutty, ridiculously entertaining neo-noir pastiche,” praising its blend of genre influences.

-Performances were also met with mixed reactions.
-Akshay Kumar and Kareena Kapoor received praise, while Saif Ali Khan and Anil Kapoor garnered more divided responses.
-Adarsh wrote that Kumar was “the lifeline of this project” and called Kapoor “fantastic.”
-Sonia Chopra of Sify stated that Kumar and Kapoor “sizzle” but noted that Saif’s performance was “lukewarm” and Anil Kapoor played the antagonist “to the hilt.”
+Performances from the central cast were also met with mixed reactions.
+Kumar and Kareena received praise, while Khan and Anil garnered more divided responses.
+Adarsh wrote that Kumar was “the lifeline of this project” and called Kareena “fantastic.”
+Sonia Chopra of Sify stated that Kumar and Kareena “sizzle” but noted that Khan’s performance was “lukewarm” and Anil played the antagonist “to the hilt.”